Berners-Lee/project3_back-end/README.md

 ### About

-Nozama (built by Team Berners-Lee: Dave, Meng, and Sarabrent), is an e-commerce site for the college-bound.
+Nozama, built by Team Berners-Lee: Dave, Meng, and Sarabrent, is an e-commerce site for the college-bound.
 We sell products in four categories: Dorm, School, Food, and Fun.

 On the back end, we used:

+- Express
+- Node.js
+- Mongo DB
+- Mongoose
+- Passport
+- bcrypt
+- Body-Parser
+- Cookie-Parser
-- Javascript
+- CORS
-- jQuery
+- Morgan
-- Ajax
+- Stripe
-- HTML / CSS
+- UUID

 ### Catalog of routes
 - router.post('/', orders.create.post);